Here you will find answers to some frequently asked questions for students regarding admissions, programs, and financial aid.

 Purdue Global is committed to providing opportunities for higher education to students with disabilities and to making the online programs, activities, and facilities at the University accessible to students with disabilities.
 All accommodations for students with disabilities are handled via Student Accessibility Services (SAS), a division of the Academic Success Center (ASC).

 To learn more, please visit the Student Accessibility Services.

 - How can students get more information?

-If students have additional questions, they should log onto the student portal where there is a link they can go to ask questions.
+If current students have additional questions, they should log onto the student portal where there is a link they can go to ask questions.
 We will respond as quickly as possible.
-There are many specifics that are still to be worked out and we will continue to update the student portal.

 Connect with an Advisor to explore program requirements, curriculum, credit for prior learning process, and financial aid options.